cvmfs/cvmfs/doc/developer/32-versioning.md

 ```

 The optional legacy nightly-build argument is still accepted and is treated as
 the development-version sequence.
-The checked-in RPM spec uses the parseable
+The RPM spec's `Version` comes from the
-placeholder `Version: 0`; the RPM packaging script writes the concrete version
-before creating an RPM or SRPM.
+`cvmfs_version` RPM macro; the packaging scripts pass it with `rpmbuild
+--define "cvmfs_version ..."` rather than editing the spec file.
+Without that
+define — e.g. when parsing the spec directly with `dnf builddep` — it falls
+back to the plain `VERSION` file, staged as `Source3` next to the spec.

 ## Build a source tarball